ChenlizheMe/InfEngine/docs/learn/shading-models-glsl.md

 Imports are expanded recursively, with cycle suppression and a maximum nesting depth of 16.
 Current generated shader diagnostics do not add source-file `#line` mapping for imported text, so a compiler line number may refer to the expanded/root source.
 Start with the first import error, inspect the named library, and reimport the root `.frag` after the fix.
 A visible old result proves only that last-known-good fallback worked; a cleared Console plus a deliberate Threshold change proves the new program became active.

+## How one model becomes many pass variants {#pass-variants}

+One vertex/fragment pair compiles into several programs.
+The engine enumerates nine material pass targets: `Forward`, `ForwardPlus`, `GBuffer`, `Shadow`, `Depth`, `Picking`, `Motion`, `Normal`, and `BaseColor` (`ShaderTypes.h`).
+For each target, `InxShaderLoader` regenerates the GLSL with a matching `main()` template:

+- Forward and Forward+ call `surface()`, then `shading()` with the per-camera lighting resources (`surface_main.glsl`); the Forward+ target additionally binds the tiled light grid.
+- GBuffer writes `packGBuffer()` into the five deferred render targets (`surface_main_gbuffer.glsl`).
+- Shadow and Depth run alpha clipping only and write depth.
+- Picking writes the stable object identity, Motion writes velocity, and Normal and BaseColor write the geometry-stage buffers that effects such as Motion Blur or TAA can consume.

+The shared surface code stays identical; the adapter templates supply the pass-specific output. `ShaderPassVariantPlanner` decides which targets compile for a given pair.
+GBuffer is enabled for opaque materials whose ShadingModel does not declare `Unsupported [Deferred]` and does not force forward.
+Alpha clipping is shared by every compatible variant, so a cutout surface clips consistently in color, shadow, and picking passes.

 ## Requirements and Deferred limits {#requirements}

 `Imports ["Lighting"]` links declarations and helper functions. `Requires [Lighting]` asks the compiler and pipeline contract to supply camera-local lighting data.
 Both are required by this sample, and neither selects a render route.

 The compiler makes a valid model eligible for Deferred when it has `void shading(in SurfaceData s, out vec4 color)` and does not declare `Unsupported [Deferred]`.
 The canonical GBuffer stores `albedo`, encoded world normal, `smoothness`, `metallic`, `occlusion`, `specularHighlights`, `emission`, `alpha`, `shadingParam0`, and `shadingParam1`, plus the object light-layer mask and ShadingModel ID.
-Deferred reconstructs world position from depth and dispatches `shading()` by that ID.
+The packing is concrete: target 0 holds base color and alpha (RGBA16F), target 1 holds the encoded normal plus `smoothness` in alpha (RGBA16F), target 2 holds `metallic`, `occlusion`, `specularHighlights`, and `shadingParam0` (RGBA8), target 3 holds emission plus `shadingParam1` (RGBA16F), and target 4 holds the light-layer mask and ShadingModel ID (RG32_UINT). `deferred_lighting.frag` reconstructs world position from depth, decodes those targets into a fresh `SurfaceData` and `ShadingContext`, and calls `inxDispatchShading(modelId, color)`; the compiler-generated registry appends every Deferred-capable model's `shading()` under its stable ID.

 `Learn Band` is eligible because its custom threshold fits in `shadingParam0` and its remaining inputs come from stored Surface fields or reconstructed context.
 Test the boundary explicitly:

 1. With no RenderStack, or with **Default Forward** selected in a RenderStack, confirm the band responds to Threshold and the first Directional Light.
 2. Select **Default Deferred** in the RenderStack Inspector.
 The opaque Material is Deferred-compatible and should be written to the GBuffer, then dispatched by its ShadingModel ID.
 3. Add `Unsupported [Deferred]` to `Learn Band`, reimport `learn_band_surface.frag`, and check again.
 The built-in Deferred pipeline omits that pair's GBuffer variant and draws the opaque object through `DeferredForwardFallbackPass`, which uses Forward+ lighting.
+Internally the GBuffer pass filters for Deferred-compatible materials (`deferred_compatible`), and the fallback pass filters for the rest (`deferred_unsupported`).
 Transparent surfaces also use the transparent Forward+ pass.
+4. The declarative DSL enforces one more rule: with MSAA above 1, a Deferred route must declare an explicit `Forward` or `Forward+` fallback, and the compiler applies that fallback to the whole route (`pipeline_compiler.py` rejects a Deferred route without one).
-4. Remove that declaration only when the model can be reconstructed from the listed fields.
+5. Remove that declaration only when the model can be reconstructed from the listed fields.
 The compiler checks syntax and declarations; it cannot infer that a tangent-frame-dependent or extra-data-dependent result is semantically wrong.
 Such a model may compile and render incorrect Deferred pixels.

 A valid `Unsupported [Deferred]` declaration does not produce a warning: fallback is an expected built-in route.
 The current Material Inspector also has no per-material "Deferred fallback" status.
 Use the controlled toggle above, a clear Console, and the active RenderStack pipeline as the reproducible evidence.
 Compile errors are actionable diagnostics; a semantic mismatch that still compiles remains the ShadingModel author's responsibility.